keyboard_arrow_up

 Anechoic Chamber

-A room in which no acoustical reflections or echoes exist.
-The floor, walls and ceilings of these rooms are lined with a metallic substance to prevent the passage of electromagnetic waves.
+A room designed to eliminate acoustical reflections or echoes.
+The walls, ceiling, and floor are lined with a metallic substance to block electromagnetic waves.

 Attenuation